vncntchn05/thirty60track/README.md

 Run `supabase/schema.sql` in the Supabase SQL Editor, then `supabase/seed.sql` for the exercise library.

+`schema.sql` includes all migrations in sequence (M001–M025).
+The final migration (M025) expands the exercise library to 200+ exercises and ensures all clinical workout template exercise names are clean base names (no set/rep prescriptions embedded in the name).

 Create a public storage bucket named `feed-images` in the Supabase dashboard.

 ### 4. Deploy the AI trends Edge Function